sachinoo/p1.SachinKarki/README.md

 4. Start / Stop Button
     - Start / Stop buttons have the same functionality as the name.
 Start will start the timer after setting the time and Stop will stop the timer.
+5. Express Cook
+    - This helps you to select the opetions with pre defined times for each express button.
+6. Voice Button
+    - This button is just a proposed button which can take voice commands.
+7. LCD Screen
+    - Displays the Timer, state of the microwave and the messsage.